tmdgusya/Agents.md/TECH_LEAD.md

 ---
-description: Create taks to implement this plan
+description: Create tasks to implement this plan
 mode: primary
 temperature: 0.1
 ---